The Apostle Islands and surrounding area offer anglers opportunities to catch Lake Trout, Brown Trout, Brook Trout, Rainbow Trout, and Coho Salmon.

 Lake Superior is notorious for its cold temperatures, rough seas, fog, and sudden squalls.
 Boaters should be alert to changing conditions and should consult current marine forecasts before leaving on a trip.
 Marine weather forecasts are broadcast on marine channel 7, 162.525 MHz.

 A Wisconsin fishing license and Great Lakes trout/salmon stamp are required for fishing in the park.
 Season dates, closed areas, line and fish limits as well as certain method restrictions are enforced by both the National Park Service and State officers.

-You can find up-to-date Wisconsin Fishing Regulations on-line at the Wisconsin Department of Natural Resources site.
+You can find up-to-date Wisconsin Fishing Regulations at the Wisconsin Department of Natural Resources.
 A pamphlet containing the regulations may also be obtained at DNR offices and other locations where licenses are sold.